letendrt/Chronological-File-Request-Pull/README.md

 Therein lies the issue: if the user, for some reason, deleted their notifications, the script cannot extract access request times - ultimately resulting in errors (note, however, that 'read' notifications are still picked up by the API and do not cause any issue).
 This is the most reliable solution that I have found.
 I welcome community feedback on this.

 The script also exclusively works for active requests pending approval/rejection.
 This means that approved users are removed from the CSV sheet whenever the script is re-run on a same DOI.
 This is not an issue per se, though it can make the task of tracking who has access to each datafile a tad more challenging.
 This is only really an 'issue' for revoking access.
-This is why I also strongly advise users to keep track of users with granted access in a secondary sheet (I am in the future to append approved users in a a perennial secondary sheet).
+This is why I also strongly advise users to keep track of users with granted access in a secondary sheet (I aim in the future to append approved users in a a perennial secondary sheet).